 8.2.7.
 Specific Proposal: Limit incentives for berries

 eligibility criteria for households with 1 to 10 hectares and

 (by sector) for other fruits for households from 1 to

 Sector 3: Fruits 50 hectares so as to save portion of

 and vegetables support for small households.

-11

 Response:

 Too small households have no

 capabilities for bigger investments and

 are not included under the IPARD

 support scheme, will be considered in

 NPRD

 8.2.9.
 Criteria for Proposal: The fourth item needs to raise

 selection the number of points for persons under

 40 years of age from 15 to 25 points as

 that would encourage young people to

 stay in rural areas.

+stuy in futur arous.

 Response:

 Provided scores make sufficient

 difference

 Note As a country we enter the IPARD

 without having adopted strategies and

 national agricultural development

 programmes as well as without reliable

 sector analyses which are reduced to

 simple statistics.
 In addition a number of

 unresolved things follow, such as non-

 implementation of restitution although it

 is required by the EU and our failure to

 pass a series of laws needed.
 All these

 warns us that we need to take into full

 account our reality and apparent facts,

 just as we do need to be aware what is

 requested by the EU from us.
 Based on

 that we could create our agricultural

 policy since the majority of our

 businesses and households are

 unprepared for IPARD, but they are also

 incompetent investment-wise.

 Therefore, the state and local

+governments should make greater

 national contribution and participate in a

 much larger percentage, but the EU

 should also provide much larger volume

 of funds especially for 2015.

-General 14 21/07/20 Association "Ethno are completely unacceptable when comments regarding eligibility criteria the farm size 14 21/07/20 Association "Ethno comes to southern Serbia.
-The poor southern part of the Republic of Serbia has households considered a "large" if they keep only 10 cattle, an Response: Document is fully elaborated in line with Strategy for Agriculture and rural development which is in the process of adoption and which is fully in line with internal and external requirements and legal documents.
-Women "Ethno forum" and Deputy Mayor of Svrljig 20 heads of cattle or medium with 1,00 heads of cattle.
-Also they could be considered as "big" if they keep 10 heads of sheep, and they cannot possible be small if they keep 150 heads of sheep or medium with 1,000 heads of sheep at it is in the IPARD Programme.
-The impression is that the planne measures in the first accreditation package of IPARD Programme are not going to be of any help for the holding in southern Serbia in general as the would be restricted by the set eligibility criteria to apply for any of these incentives, as they do not meet the requirements.
-Proposal: Shift the lower limit of farm size for applications, so that we from the south of Serbia could be eligible for applying for the incentives.
-If not, the big players will have even more, while the small ones will have the shut down and migrate to the cities which are already overcrowded, and the question is who is going to stay in the rural regions and produce food for comments regarding eligibility criteria 14 21/07/20 Association "Ethno Forum" Jelena Radojković -President of the Association of Women "Ethno forum" and Deputy Mayor of The poor southern part of the Republic of Serbia has households considered as "large" if they keep only 10 cattle, and hence they cannot be small if they keep 20 heads of cattle or medium with 1,000 heads of cattle.
+Response: Document is fully elaborated in line with Strategy for Agriculture and rural development which is in the process of adoption and which is fully in line with internal and external requirements and legal documents.
+General comments regarding eligibility criteria - the farm size 14 21/07/20 Women's Association "Ethno Forum" Jelena Radojković -President of the Association of Women "Ethno forum" and Deputy Mayor of Svrljig We believe that the planned measures are completely unacceptable when it comes to southern Serbia.
+The poor southern part of the Republic of Serbia has households considered as "large" if they keep only 10 cattle, and hence they cannot be small if they keep 20 heads of cattle or medium with 1,000 heads of cattle.
 Also they could be considered as "big" if they keep 100 heads of sheep, and they cannot possibly be small if they keep 150 heads sheep, or medium with 1,000 heads of sheep as it is in the IPARD Programme.
 The impression is that the planned measures in the first accreditation package of IPARD Programme are not going to be of any help for the holdings in southern Serbia in general as they would be restricted by the set eligibility criteria to apply for any of these incentives, as they do not meet the requirements.
 Proposal: Shift the lower limit of farm size for applications, so that we from the south of Serbia could be eligible for applying for the incentives.
 If not, the big players will have even more, while the small ones will have to be shut down and migrate to the cities, which are already overcrowded, and the question is who is going to stay in the rural regions and produce food for people living in the cities, during the coming years.
+Response: 1 1 L 1 1 1 1